 The brewery is a separate business from Obercreek Farm, which produces organic vegetables, flowers and herbs on 14 acres.
 That includes an acre where Dominick Vigliotti grows eight varieties of hops that he sells to the brewery and home brewers.

 Vigliotti says he is a fan of the brewery not just because it buys his hops.
 “They changed my palate,” he says.
 “I’d never had currant beer before.
 The quality opened my eyes to what beer should be.”

-Obercreek Brewing, located at 59 Marlorville Road in Wappingers Falls, is open from 4 p.m. to 7 p.m. on Fridays and 11 a.m. to 5 p.m. on Saturdays.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Obercreek Brewing, located at 59 Marlorville Road in Wappingers Falls, is open from 4 p.m. to 7 p.m. on Fridays and 11 a.m. to 5 p.m. on Saturdays.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.